Olive bread recipe is a bit time consuming made the old-fashioned way of kneading by hand but easy with a home baking

 Some like it hot.
 Add a slither of anti inflammatory chili; good healthy stuff.
 Here's an interesting aside; if you suffer from generally aching joints and muscles start adding prodigious amounts of anti inflammatory foods to your cooking.
 Extra virgin olive oil and chilis are a good place to start.

-Call it that if you're Greek or want to show off!
+Call it Crosteti if you're Greek or want to show off!
 It's made from your olive bread recipe.

 SLOW COOKING MADE EASY.

-Panera bread menu recipe using a bread making machine is a delight.
+Panera bread menu recipe using a bread machine is a delight.
 Whilst it's reputed to be the least used kitchen utensil, I use our Panasonic daily.
 It takes me no more that five minutes to measure out the dried yeast, flour, water, olive oil and seeds.
 Better still, it's powered by our solar powered generator.

-Making your own starter, loaded with yeasts and lactobacillus needed to make healthy bread actually is very simple.
+Making your own sourdough bread starter, loaded with yeasts and lactobacillus needed to make a healthy loaf actually is very simple.
 All you need is some rye flour and raw honey.
 In four days you'll be ready to bake your first loaf; add the onion and herb mix and you have a olive bread recipe.